Broccoli – Apple Soup with Cashew or Peanut Butter

-This luscious and nutty broccoli soup gets a touch of sweetness from apple; peanut butter gives it a rich flavor.
+This luscious and nutty broccoli soup gets a touch of sweetness from apple; nut butter gives it a rich flavor.
 In my home, this has long been a fall favorite.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
-Photo by Mary Koebel of This is Vegan.

 Serves: 6 to 8

 - 2 large onions, chopped

 - 2 cloves garlic, minced

 4 cups water with 2 vegetable bouillon cubes